MVakharia/Tools-Theory-CompSci/README.md

 - Each vertex in the graph is listed as both a row header and a column header in the table.
-Therefore, the number of row and column headers are exactly the same.
+Therefore, the number of row headers and column headers are exactly the same.
 - A cell in the table is marked **true** or **false** depending on whether the vertices listed in its corresponding row and column header are connected.